sensmore/rerun-loader-sm/README.md

 You can open them in finder by
 `Right Click on File orFolder -> Quick Actions -> Open in Rerun`

+TODO:
-TODO: diretly use open dialgo
+- diretly use open dialog in finder
+- install this during package installation

 ## Installation for Development